payara/Payara/appserver/monitoring-console/webapp/JS_DOCS.md

 observedSince        = number
 stableCount          = number
 stableSince          = number
+legend               = LEGEND_ITEM
 ```
 * `Chart` is a chart object created by Chart.js
 * Note that `series` is the actual ID of a stored series that can differ from `widget.series` in case the widget uses a pattern that matches one or more stored series
 * `points` are given in a 1-dimensional array with alternating x and y values (x being the timestamp in ms since 1970)
+* the `SERIES.legend` is set by the client while all other attributes are data send by the server.
+The details of `LEGEND_ITEM` can be found below.

 ## Chart Data